daigag/forest_game/README.md

 Memory Game is a classic memory game with forest pictures.

-Hide and Seek is about visual attention.
+Hide and Seek is about visual perception.

 Learn forest is a game where you learn names of forest animals and other things in english, latvian and lithuanian.